Intestine Transplant Cost in India

 During the Procedure

-Because you will be given a general anesthetic, you will be unconscious throughout the procedure.
+During the procedure for an intestine transplant in India, you will be given a general anesthetic by your doctor, and you will be unconscious throughout the procedure.
 When you wake up from this arduous operation, which takes 8-10 hours, sometimes even longer, expect to be tired, groggy, and sore.

 After the Procedure